hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 module_name.class
 ```

-## 9.4.5 Import All the Class in the Module
+## 9.4.5 Import All the Classes from a Module
 To import every class we can use below code
 ```python
 from module_name import *